jaunesarmiento/fries/README.md

 Read the [docs] to see it in action.

+## Development Roadmap

+Fries aims to make prototyping Android apps fast and easy.
+In the long run, these are the following features and components that I think should be added to Fries:

+* Modals
+* Form Elements
+* Menu Drawer (a la Facebook)
+* Loading Indicator
+* Custom Scroller (iScroll is great but Fries aims to be as close to an Android app as possible)

 ## Browser Compatibility

 Coming soon as Fries is currently being deep fried in most modern mobile browsers.